 A personalized greeting sets apart your consulting proposals from a generic proposal.
 When you treat your proposal as a personal letter, prospective clients are more likely to trust you and want to build a relationship with you.
 Use the client’s formal name (e.g. “Mr.,” “Mrs.,” or “Dr.”) unless you’re on a first-name basis.

-This section is all about what you’ll be doing to reach those goals and objectives you outlined above.
+This section is all about what you’ll be doing to carry out the project you outlined above.
 Specificity is key here — unless you clearly outline what you’ll be doing for your client, you may experience scope creep.

 For example, if you’re being hired to review and analyze a client’s marketing strategies, this section would outline how long your phone calls or office visits will be, how many calls or visits you commit to each week, the length of each visit, etc. You can never be too detailed in the project scope section; it’ll only save you and your client a headache later.

-Following the example from above, while your project scope would be reviewing and analyzing marketing strategies, your deliverables may be a detailed analysis document, a presentation of proposed changes, or even a brand new marketing plan.
-(The specific details will vary depending on your client and their preferences and needs.)
+Following the example above, while your project scope would be reviewing and analyzing marketing strategies, your deliverables may be a detailed analysis document, a presentation of proposed changes, or even a brand new marketing plan (the specific details will vary depending on your client and their preferences and needs).

-Finally, don’t forget to include a strong call-to-action in your proposal.
-Need feedback from the client?
-Are you ready to start working together and simply need a signature?
+Last, include a strong call-to-action in your proposal.
+Leave your email for them to contact you as well.
 Give clear instructions in this final section so clients know how to move forward.

 Consulting Proposal Template for Sales